ranranrunforit/ranranrunforit.github.io/_projects/project-15.md

 **LLMs (Large Language Models)** are a powerful subset of NLP models characterized by their massive size, extensive training data, and ability to perform a wide range of language tasks with minimal task-specific training.
 Models like the Llama, GPT, or Claude series are examples of LLMs that have revolutionized what’s possible in NLP.

-**NLP** is a field of linguistics and machine learning focused on understanding everything related to human language.
-The aim of NLP tasks is not only to understand single words individually, but to be able to understand the context of those words.
+<span style="background-color: #FFFF33;">**NLP** is a field of linguistics and machine learning focused on understanding everything related to human language.
+The aim of NLP tasks is not only to understand single words individually, but to be able to understand the context of those words.</span>

 The following is a list of common NLP tasks, with some examples of each: